 How?

-• saving you time on design and editing so that you can complete each design and output the manufacturing details quicker and move onto the next job faster
+- Saving you time on design and editing so that you can complete each design and output the manufacturing details quicker and move onto the next job faster

-• cutting out costly workshop errors
+- Cutting out costly workshop errors

-• automatically calculating a running total for your clients so that nothing is left off the bill
+- Automatically calculating a running total for your clients so that nothing is left off the bill

 Using StairDesigner without buying it!

-StairDesigner has a free version which allows you to design in full.
 It doesn’t however give you the cut list, the plans, the 1:1 templates or the files to run your CNC router.
-So here are your options…

 Buy the software